bukiro/PECS/README.md

 - [ ] - So many results of Classes, Ancestries, Heritages, Backgrounds
 - [x] -- Adding skills and lore through Feats and Backgrounds
 - [ ] - Actions granted through class and feats
+- [ ] - Implement all General and Skill Feats
+- [ ] - Implement all Ancestry Feats
+- [ ] - Implement one full Class with Feats and Features
 - [x] - Feat requirements
 - [x] - Equipment (weapons, armor, shields) -> Abilities, Armor, Attacks, Skills
 - [ ] - More equipment (worn magic items etc.) and effects